The Grovetown Loop was separated from the Wairau River by a brief but intense flood early in the european settlement of Marlborough.

 Willows and invasive climbing plants overcame the banks of the old river.
 Silt and effluent from farming and from the Grovetown settlement polluted the waters of the loop.
 Some of these problems have been improved by better environmental practices.
 Some problems are being addressed by Te Whanau Hou, a community group focused on restoring the waters and banks of the loop to their original condition

-Today a dedicated band of people from the community are working to restore and enhance the natural values of the Lagoon.This project is an iwi initiated one and began with an approach to Marlborough District Council, the Department of Conservation and Nelson Marlborough Fish and Game Council back in 2001.
+Today a dedicated band of people from the community are working to restore and enhance the natural values of the Lagoon.This project is an iwi initiated one that began with an approach to Marlborough District Council, the Department of Conservation and Nelson Marlborough Fish and Game Council back in 2001.
 These groups set the recovery process in motion and today other groups and individuals have joined in to keep the project going.